Differentiated Monitoring

 At the first CQUIN meeting, member countries identified differentiated monitoring and evaluation (M&E) as an urgent, cross-cutting challenge.

-Differentiated service delivery (DSD) creates potential challenges for routine M&E, as the information needed to track implementation of differentiated ART (DART) models is often not captured by routine M&E systems.
-In addition, as many DART services are delivered outside of health facilities, HIV programs must implement appropriate tools and strategies to ensure swift and accurate flow of data from the community to health facilities and beyond.
-As CQUIN countries launch and diversify DART services and take them to scale, M&E systems must evolve and adapt.
+In addition, as many DART services are delivered outside of health facilities, HIV programs must implement appropriate tools and strategies to ensure a swift and accurate flow of data from the community to health facilities and beyond.

-In response, CQUIN is:
+In response, CQUIN:

-- Supporting member countries to use the CQUIN dashboard as a self-assessment tool
+• Supports member countries to use the CQUIN dashboard as a self-assessment tool

-- Creating a portfolio of frameworks and resources
+• Creates a portfolio of frameworks and resources

-- Facilitating a multi-country community of practice focused on ongoing experience-sharing and resource co-creation
+• Facilitates a multi-country community of practice focused on ongoing experience-sharing and resource co-creation

-- Providing targeted technical assistance to member countries
+• Provides targeted technical assistance to member countries

-- Supporting ad hoc data collection and DSD performance reviews
+• Supports ad hoc data collection and DSD performance reviews

 From 2020 onwards, CQUIN has provided technical assistance to countries with electronic medical records to enhance DSD-specific data queries and data visualization.